Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (a small silver mirror)
 **Duration:** 1 minute

 You ward a creature within range against attack.
-Until the spell ends, any creature who targets the warded creature with an attack or a harmful spell must first make a Wisdom Saving Throw.
+Until the spell ends, any creature who targets the warded creature with an attack or a harmful spell must first make a Wisdom :d20-save: **Saving Throw**.
 On a failed save, the creature must choose a new target or lose the attack or spell.
 This spell doesn't protect the warded creature from area effects, such as the explosion of a *fireball*.

 If the warded creature makes an attack, casts a spell that affects an enemy, or deals damage to another creature, this spell ends.